narlabharath/FinTools/README.md

 Find tools that might be interesting and helpful in your financial journey.

-Whith this tool estimate your savings vs the expenses post retirement
+Whith this tool estimate your savings vs the expenses post retirement.